Nathan398/Nathans-Toggler/README.md

 pyinstaller --onefile --windowed --icon=icon3.ico Nathans_Toggler.py

 - For advanced users, tools like **UPX** can compress executables, but savings are often modest.
-- Remove unused imports or features to trim further.
+- Remove unused imports or features to refine the code further.
 - If a small file is crucial, distribute the `.py` script and required assets instead.

 ### 3. **(Optional) Batch & PowerShell Launchers**
-- Included `.bat` and `.ps1` files help with admin elevation and easy launching if preferred.
+- Included `.bat` and `.ps1` files to help with admin elevation and easy launching if preferred.

 ---